Time-Series Registration

 Register a time series of images to a fixed image.

 This class extends RegisterImagesBase to provide sequential registration of multiple images (time series) to a fixed image.
-It supports both ANTs and ICON registration methods and can propagate information from prior registrations to initialize subsequent ones.
+It supports Greedy, ICON, and combined Greedy initialization followed by ICON refinement.
+It can propagate information from prior registrations to initialize subsequent ones.

 The registration proceeds in two passes from a reference frame: 1.
 Forward pass: from reference_frame to the end of the series 2.
 Backward pass: from reference_frame-1 to the beginning